cetorres/wordle-results/README.md

 Wordle Result is a simple app to help you store your Wordle or Nerdle game results history.

 Just copy and paste the sharing text from the game, enter the word, and the date.
-The app can infer more data from the sharing text itself, like game number, tries and the result emojis.
+The app can infer more data from the sharing text itself, like game number, tries, and the result emojis.

 The app is currently deployed to Google Firebase: https://wordle-results.web.app